<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 6) Visually document your house hunting.

 Use your phone's camera to take photos of potential properties.
 In order to remember details for further reference, jot down a few notes about each picture.
 For example, “Brick house with a large garage had a DeLorean parked in the driveway.”
-Picking out characteristics of each place will trigger your memory and help you narrow down your choices.
+Picking out the characteristics of each place will trigger your memory and help you narrow down your choices.

-When you find the home you’ve been hoping for, refer to your lists you’ve been making and our home buying resources.
+When you find the home you’ve been hoping for, refer to the lists you’ve been making and our home buying resources.
 Whether you're buying a home or signing a lease, browse our complimentary ebooks filled with tips and hints to help make your upcoming transition as smooth as possible.

 New Call-to-action